-The MasterTemp[®] 125 heater has the capability of direct schedule 40 PVC plumbing connections.
-A set of bulkhead fittings is included with the heater to insure conformity with Pentair's recommended PVC plumbing procedure.
+The MasterTemp heater has the unique capability of direct PVC plumbing connections.
+A set of bulkhead fittings is included with the MasterTemp to insure conformity with Pentair's recommended PVC plumbing procedure.
 Other plumbing connections can be used.
 See Figure 3 for plumbing connections.